miniBamboo/luckyshare/README.md

 The goal is one for all, all for one--this means *share*.

-So Somebody want to make smart contracts or dApp on luckyshare then who should running a luckyshare node.
+So Somebody want to make smart contracts or dApp on luckyshare then who should running a luckyshare node for a longtime, the node can be a nat node.

 It's compatible with Ethereum's ecosystem.